Ch3lLIST4/CTF-Writeups-2021/Cyber-Apocalypse-2021/chals/Caas.md

 ![image-20210421004632439](https://github.com/Ch3lLIST4/CTF-Writeups-2021/blob/main/Cyber-Apocalypse-2021/images/Caas-1.png?raw=true)

-Taking a look at the source code given, these are the 3 main files that we need to pay close attention for
+Taking a look at the source code given, these are the 3 main files that we need to pay close attention to

 `main.js` for front-end processing :